Navigating around Moodle

 Your Progress - Marking items complete

 Down the right hand side of the centre modules there may be check boxes next to some of the items.
 These are used to show completion of that item.
-Some will be automatically ticked when you complete a task such as submit an assignment or view a page.
+Some will be automatically ticked when you complete a task such as submit an assignment or complete a quiz.
 For other items you can manually mark them as complete yourself, such as for a page of information.
 This is optional.
 It allows you to check off items that you have viewed or completed so that you can keep track of your progress.

 This item has not been completed, but you can manually mark it completed by clicking on the tick (click again to remove the tick)